 She felt proud to publish her new website, and share the link with friends and colleagues.
 That way, her contacts could share Jolene’s new website link with potential clients who were looking for a life coach.

-Keep reading, because I share 9 questions to ask yourself so you can come up with your new website content.
+Keep reading, because I share 9 questions to ask yourself so you can come up with your new website content strategy.
 You’ll find questions that guide you to authentically represent who you are as a life coach, just like Jolene did.

 When you become a life coach, use a tried-and-true strategy